-When choosing channels of communication with our customers, we should be guided by the needs of our customers, not quantity.
+When choosing channels of communication with our customers, we should be guided by their needs, not quantity.
 Sometimes it’s better to choose only 2-3 channels of contact with consumers, but so powerful that through them we can build a cool brand image, promote products and continuously explore the needs and problems of customers.
-The key to success is to use a good platform for Marketing Automation, which will allow us to integrate many channels of communication with the customer, and will provide recommendations for marketers based on advanced analysis of customer data.
+The key to success is to use a good platform for Marketing Automation, which will allow us to integrate many channels of communication with the customer and provide recommendations for marketers based on an advanced analysis of customer data.

-The content affects if we get interested or discouraged a customer.
+The content determines whether or not a customer will be engaged.
 The information that we present in our communication channels must be adapted to the place in which they are and what they are looking for.
 It can be divided into four categories:

-The proper content we published in communication channels where customers know the brand or the product eg.: in the search engine, on the website, in the products advertising, etc.
+The proper content is published in communication channels where customers know the brand or the product eg.: in search engines, on websites, in product advertising, etc.

-Discover, the moment the customer discovers our product.
+Discover – identify the moment when the customer discovers your product.
 If we want to reach the customer, we have to first of all explore his needs.
-At the stationary store salesman verifies the needs, but if the customers looking for information about our products online, we can conclude about that on the basis of search queries, clicks, advertising, etc.
+At the stationary store salesmen verify needs, but if customers are looking for information about our products online, we can make conclusions about this on the basis of search queries, clicks, advertising, etc.

 In Explore, the customer collects information about our products, he mainly uses website, video, social media and promotional meetings.

-Engage is the stage when we have to convince the customer to interact with the brand, we can build commitment in channels such as mobile, website, social media and stationary stores.
+Engage is the stage when we have to convince the customer to interact with the brand, we can build commitment in channels such as mobile, website, social media and physical stores.

-Buy – the last category concerns the purchase.
+Buy – the last category concerns the purchase itself.
 In the omnichannel strategy it will be the stationary store, the online store (available in web and mobile) and the call center.

-Content is important not only for these already mentioned stages of customer interest, but also in the context of the knowledge of where the customer came to us and how he behaves in communication channels.
-Analyzing customer behaviour in a particular context (time and place), we can adjust it to a suitable personalised content.
+Content is important not only for the previously mentioned stages of customer interest, but also in the context of the knowledge of where the customer came from and how he behaves in communication channels.
+Analyzing customer behavior in a particular context (time and place), lets us adjust it with suitable personalised content.

-Customer Journey, is a map presenting how the customer goes the process of purchasing.
-The customer journey takes into account the communication tools with a customer, but also elements such as complaints, reporting of damage, repair, replacement, etc. It should be prepared before analysis of the purchasing process and analysis at which stage a leakage (loss of leads) takes place.
-But before we start it, we create a persona, that is a full description of the exemplary customer preferences, tastes, place of residence, age, and anything that can allow us to know in detail and to determine our target group.
-Then, on the basis of the history of purchase, we should define where is the leakage, for example:
+Customer Journey, is a map presenting how the customer goes through the process of purchasing.
+The customer journey takes into account the communication tools used with customers, but also elements such as complaints, reporting of damage, repair, replacement, etc. It should be prepared before analysis of the purchasing process and analysis at which stage a leakage (loss of leads) takes place.
+But before we start it, we create a persona, a full description of exemplary customer preferences, tastes, place of residence, age, and anything that can allow us to know in detail and to determine our target group.
+Then, on the basis of the history of purchases, we should define where the leakage is, for example: